The Secret to Hiring and Retaining Millennials | Pt 1

 Understanding the Uniqueness of Millennials

-There are lots of myths out there about millennials so it’s important to understand what they are because they have recently become the largest generation in the Canadian workforce.
-We need to get on board and adapt and learn to respect and work with millennials if we want to continue to succeed and flourish within the workforce.
+There are many myths about millennials, so it’s essential to understand what they are because they have recently become the largest generation in the Canadian workforce.
+We need to get on board, adapt, and learn to respect and work with millennials to continue to succeed and flourish within the workforce.

 Graham Scott explains,